asyncapi/generator/docs/template-development.md

 <Text>Version is: **{asyncapi.info.version()}**</Text>
 ```

-Since hooks are reusable, it is very important that you override the version in the template context as well.
 For example, In nodejs-template, the following hooks are overridden in the template context so that they can still be reused for other purposes:

 ```json
 {